peterjobes/jekyll-now/_posts/2019-10-14-langdale-horseshoe-2019.md

 I’ve often wondered what happens if it’s race day and your body just doesn’t turn up; today, I found out.
 I left work on Tuesday morning ice cold and aching all over.
 Having spent two days in bed and one on the sofa, I decided I should return on Friday – not least to prove that I was well enough to run on Saturday.

 Several people told me this was a silly idea.
 “You’re not well,” they said, “have a rest day and recover.”
 I listened and understood that what they were saying was wise.
-So, needless to say I woke up on Saturday morning and drove to the Lakes for the Langdale Horseshoe.
+So, needless to say I woke up on Saturday morning and drove to the Lakes for [Ambleside AC's](https://www.amblesideac.org.uk/) brilliant Langdale Horseshoe.

 It’s an AL fell race, which means it’s pretty much the best kind, if by best you mean hilliest and longest.
 It’s known for being brutal underfoot and attracts a good crowd of fell runners.